 Pottsboro – Princeton • 903-905-1607

-Metal Barns, Steel Buildings & Garages in Blue Ridge, Texas
+Metal Barns, Steel Buildings, Garages, Loafing Sheds, & Portable Buildings in Blue Ridge, Texas

 blue ridge texas

-Quality Sheds, Cabins & Barns Delivered to Blue Ridge and Surrounding Areas
+Quality Sheds, Cabins, Barns, metal Buildings Delivered to Blue Ridge and Surrounding Areas

 Blue Ridge sits atop a gentle ridge in northeast Collin County, its name inspired by the blue‑eyed grass and 9 other wildflowers that once carpeted the hills .
 Early settlers I. D. Sellars and Henry Eakle arrived in 1873, farming the land where the town now stands .
 Bill and Jim Meyers opened the first store in a one‑room cabin stocked with just fifty dollars’ worth of goods .
 A one‑room log schoolhouse followed in 1874, and by 1876 Julius Connor and Bill Meyers laid out the present townsite .
 The first gin began operating in 1877, churches were organized in 1880, and the community soon had a high school, telephone exchange and paved roads .
 Blue Ridge incorporated in 1936; by 1940 its 450 residents enjoyed electric and natural gas utilities and more than twenty businesses .